domnantas/ham.guide/ARManual/radio-operating-ethics/general-operating.md

 - [Increase your speed using RUFZ](http://rufzxp.net)
 - etc.

-:::warning A few important hints
+::: warning A few important hints

 - Never learn CW by counting DITs and DAHs...
 - Never learn CW by grouping together similar characters (e.g. e, i, s, h, 5): this will make you count DITs and DAHs forever!